 What is Gender Lens Investing?

 Gender lens investing has garnered significant traction in the last decade.
-Broadly speaking, gender lens investing aims to achieve financial returns and benefit women.
+Broadly speaking, it aims to achieve financial returns and benefit women.
 Given the breadth of the definition, gender lens investing can consist of a myriad of different activities.
 Global Impact Investing Network (GIIN), a key player in the rise of impact investing, outlines these activities as investing in women-owned or led-enterprises, investing in enterprises that promote workplace equity, and investing in enterprises that offer products and services that substantially improve the lives of women and girls.

 Why is Gender Lens Investing Important?